React Migration in Calendar Component

 <Calendar showTodayButton={true}></Calendar>

 The showTodayButton prop is supported in both EJ2 React and React.
-It specifies whether the today button is to be displayed or not.

 Props: start